php-repos/phpkg-documentations/remove-command.md

 ## Introduction

 It is a common use case that you sometimes need to remove an added package from your application.
-Removing a package from your application using Saeghe is also a very easy process.
+Removing a package from your application is also a very easy process.

 ## Usage